 Summer Fruit Cake

 Summer fruit is a joy and with so much available it’s brilliant being turned into a cake.
-Summer fruit cake is so easy to make and even easier to eat.
+The Summer fruit cake is so easy to make and even easier to eat.
 A soft moist cake studded with fresh berries.
 What could be better!

 Perfect picnic cake